celo-org/minipay-workshop/README.md

 ```

 > [!NOTE]
-> If you are not using Celo Composer it is recommended to use Viem as your web3 libraries when building MiniPay dApp
+> If you are not using Celo Composer it is recommended to use Viem as your web3 library when building MiniPay dApp

 ### Install Dependencies